ywang485/ywang485.github.io/games.markdown

     <a class="game-title">RNG</a>
     <div class="game-gif"><img src="https://ywang485.github.io/assets/images/rng.png" style="width: 100%; height: 100%; object-fit: cover; border-radius: 4px;"></div>
     <div class="game-description">
       In this classical RPG setting, instead of the player, you play as a random number generator in the game and decide what random encounter the player has.
-You only have very limited options and your goal is to make the (AI) player beats the game before he realizes how repetitive the RPG world is. <a href="https://junjunlowpoly.itch.io/rng">[itch]</a> <a href="https://ldjam.com/events/ludum-dare/38/rng">[Ludum Dare]</a>
+You only have very limited options and your goal is to make the (AI) player beats the game before they realizes how repetitive the RPG world is. <a href="https://junjunlowpoly.itch.io/rng">[itch]</a> <a href="https://ldjam.com/events/ludum-dare/38/rng">[Ludum Dare]</a>
     </div>
   </div>
 </div>